-She began making art at a very young age, and her mother, who worked in the art therapy field, wanted to incorporate some sort of art education in her life.
-She has participated in art internships, art competitions and continues to sell her artwork online.
-After becoming an art major her freshman year, Rosemary decided to take up a communications minor after talking with her advisor, prof. Kevin Bubriski.
+Rosemary Connelli ’18began making art at a very young age, and her mother, who worked in the art therapy field, wanted to incorporate some sort of art education in her life.

 “I wanted to have that ability of putting my art out there more.
 So that’s how I’d use communication; use it through writing, advertisement or another social medium to get my artistic messages spread,” she said.

-After immersing herself in the Vermont experience, the transition to Green Mountain College was an easy one: “I love the small campus and how it provides students to grow close to their teachers.
+After immersing herself in the Vermont experience, the transition to Green Mountain College was an easy one: “I loved the small campus and how it provided students the opportunity to grow close to their teachers.
 I grew up in small schools and communities, and I didn’t want to give up those kinds of lasting relationships,” she says.

-Now, she’s working hard to build her portfolio for a future in graphic design and advertising.
-She’s also creating art in her spare time, which provides an escape and allows her to feel free at producing personal expressions.
+Rosemary worked hard to build her portfolio for a future in graphic design and advertising.
+She continued to also create art in her spare time, which provided an escape and allowed her to feel free at producing personal expressions.

 Using art to shed light on social issues:

 In the second semester of her freshman year, Rosemary exhibited a photography project with students Luz Guel and Martha Howe entitled “Diversity: Overcoming Stereotypes.”